 The Art Institute of Austin is perfect if you want to become part of a booming creative community.
 With Austin being one of the fastest growing places in America, you’ll have a chance to learn in a city where it’s all about technology, music, the arts, and industry.
 Austin is also home to more studios than anywhere else in Texas.

 The Art Institute of Dallas is located within the gorgeous campus of South University.
 Dallas boasts an energetic cultural scene and young yet fast-growing metropolitan area.
 You’ll find a good number of studios here as well.

 We really only have nothing but praise for the graphic design program.
 It is one of the most well-rounded graphic design degrees in not just the state but the entire country as well.
 Perhaps the only downside to attending an Art Institute in Texas is that there isn’t a similar Computer Science degree that focuses on the technical aspect of design.

-Top Graphic Design Programs in Texas
+Top Graphic Design Colleges in Texas

 1. Texas A&M University-Commerce